enso-org/hiring/people/product-manager.md

 members in their own boxes, can we create the best version of Luna that can be.

 ## The Details
-As part of the Luna team you'd be able to work from anywhere, whether that be at home, or on the go!
+As part of the Enso team you'd be able to work from anywhere, whether that be at home, or on the go!
 We have team members distributed across the world, from San Francisco, to London, to Kraków.
 We welcome remote work and flexible schedules, or you can work from the Kraków office (or our planned SF office) if you'd like.